 “Distance lends enchantment to the view.” – Mark Twain

 I’ve since been to the summit a few times at night and also at dawn to watch the sun rise over the city.
-I don’t have the camera set-up or skills to adequately share the beauty, so you’ll have to suffer my extremely amateurish shots.
 Unfortunately, the summit is now very popular with tourist buses and other visitors so it’s very hard to get a carpark.
 However, if you don’t mind a little exercise, you can park your car at the Slaughter Falls Picnic Area and walk up the summit track.
 This is what I’ve done with family members on a few occasions.
-Alternatively, you can take a bus from the city or if you have super calves and quads give cycling it a go…
+Alternatively, you can take a bus from the city or if you have super calves and quads give cycling it a go.

 Like many people I wondered about the dramatic name of Slaughter Falls.
 Was there a murder or other dire crimes committed in this area?
 Well, the falls were actually named after a town clerk, J.C.
 Slaughter, and over time the initials have been dropped by locals.
 However, it does have a bit of a dark past with murders, suicides, rapes and strange happenings occurring.
-Slaughter Falls is also regarded by some as being haunted, with stories of a raped and murdered girl’s ghost appearing.
+Slaughter Falls is also regarded by some as being haunted, with stories of a raped and murdered girl’s ghost circulating online.
 There are also tales of satanic rituals.
-So it does have a bit of a sinister history if you are interested in that kind of thing.
 And of course let’s not forget the removal, ill treatment and murder of Indigenous inhabitants, part of the history of this country which is sadly not often recognised or is swept under the carpet.
 The name “slaughter” could be used in the naming of many places in our country where massacres have occurred.

 The walk from the car park to Slaughter Falls is only about 1 km.
 The paths follow creek lines which are dry for much of the year but run in the wetter months.
 The picnic grounds are well set up with barbecue areas, toilets and covered tables and seating.
 Every time I’ve been there I’ve continued on to do the 2 km summit track.
 When you combine the falls, summit walk and the return journey it turns out to be about 6km which is a reasonable uphill wander on a hot humid day.
 Many people run the track for training purposes.
 On the humid 35 C day I was last there I saw many intrepid, sweaty, red faced individuals.